 Though there is no permanent “Self” in Buddhism, the ideas of eternal self and cycle of birth and death mushroomed in later Buddhism due to misunderstanding created by Buddha referring to contemporary ideas of rebirth and formation of living beings due to infiltration of womb by consciousness.

 This misunderstanding in Buddhism, of the consciousness entering womb, is further fueled by the story of Mahamaya dreaming a white elephant entering her womb.
-Rather than understanding it as her subconscious interpretation of fertilization due to white sperm entering womb it is misinterpreted as Buddha’s consciousness entering her womb.
+Rather than understanding it as her subconscious interpretation of fertilization due to white sperm entering womb it is customarily misinterpreted as buddha-consciousness entering her womb.
 Mahamaya was mother of prince Siddartha Gotama the Buddha.

 Hence Buddhists acknowledge that life is suffering in order to escape the stream of recreation and collective arising.
 Samutpada means collective arising which means individual is reborn as part of collective through their associations and effects of intentional actions.
-In Buddhism, since there is no soul, there is no rebirth but recreation of conditions.
+In Buddhism, since there is no soul, there is no rebirth but recreation of cause, conditions and circumstances.

 Since there is no independent eternal inner self or soul, nothing about the individual remains intact to be reborn after death, decay, disintegration and dispersion.
 For an individual there is no rebirth according to Buddhism but as part of nature and society, we are reborn through recycling and recreation.
 Individuals are not reborn but human societies or Samsara are reborn through recycling in a closed system.